-If your affairs are complex, such as involving trusts or overseas properties, it will cost more.
+If your affairs are complex, such as involving trusts or overseas properties, it can cost between £500 to £600, according to Which?

 Use a will-writing service

-This is a cheaper option than a solicitor, and offers a fair amount of support and advice, but it’s very much a case of getting what you pay for.
+This is a cheaper option than a solicitor, and offers some support and advice, but its very much a case of getting what you pay for.

 If you’re deciding between a will writer and a solicitor, remember that:

-- Will writing services might not have been trading as long as many solicitors’ firms – an important consideration if you also want them to store your will, and
+- will-writing services might not have been trading as long as many solicitors’ firms – important if you also want them to store your will

 - will writers aren’t regulated in the same way as solicitors, so there’s less comeback for you if things go wrong – so try and use a will writer who’s a member of a professional organisation.

 Expect to pay: around £75 and upwards.
 Extra services, like looking after your will, are often quoted separately.
 These costs can add up.

 Many charities offer free will-writing services but they do hope for a donation.
 Some are only available to the over 55s and some may not be available near where you live.

 For more information, read about cheap and free wills on the MoneySavingExpert website.

 Write your own will

 The cheapest – and perhaps riskiest way – to write a will is to do it yourself.
 You can buy templates online or at stationery shops.

 This is only really a suitable option if your affairs are very simple.
-For example, if you’re married or in a civil partnership and have children, and you want to leave everything to the survivor of you on the first death, and your children in, say, equal shares on the second.
+For example, if you’re married or in a civil partnership and have children, and you want to leave everything to the survivor of you on the first death, and your children in, say, equal shares on the second death.

-The template should show you what you need to do to make sure that it is signed, dated and witnessed properly, and that your old wills are revoked.
+The template should show what you need to do to make sure that it is signed, dated and witnessed properly, and that your old wills are revoked.

 Expect to pay: as little as £30 for a basic template.